Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 Why Does My Pond Have Duckweed?

 Duckweed rarely appears out of nowhere.
-It’s almost always introduced from an external source and then fueled by excess nutrients—particularly nitrogen and phosphorus—already present in your pond water.
+It’s almost always introduced from an external source, and duckweed growth is then fueled by excess nutrients—particularly nitrogen and phosphorus from runoff from agricultural fields, lawns, and septic systems—already present in your pond water.

 Common introduction pathways include:

-- Waterfowl transport: Ducks, geese, and other waterfowl carry duckweed fragments on their feathers and feet as they move between farm ponds, municipal lakes, and wetlands.
+- Waterfowl transport: Ducks, geese, other waterfowl, and water birds carry duckweed fragments on their feathers and feet as they move between farm ponds, municipal lakes, and wetlands.

 - Runoff and inflows: Spring rains wash fragments from upstream ditches or creeks directly into retention ponds and farm ponds.